-Working With Residents To Protect And Improve Our Quality Of Life
+Working With Residents And Government To Protect And Improve Our Quality Of Life

 MIDCO is a citizens group whose goal is to assist residents in assessing and affecting issues that impact our community.
 We strive to provide transparency on all issues so the community can make decisions based on the facts.
 We have worked on various issues since 2005 from land use to historical record to community services.
 We are independent, non-profit and unaffiliated with any political party or political organization.
 We always welcome and encourage public participation and urge mid-county residents to join us.
 Our area of influence includes the Coles and western Occoquan magisterial districts and is roughly defined by, but not limited to, the area between Hoadly Road and Liberia Avenue and between Route 234 and the Occoquan reservoir.